-At least 36 dead, 18 hurt after bus collides with tuck at Migaa – Daily Nation
+36 dead in central Kenya bus crash – The Peninsula Qatar

 BLOODY DECEMBER; 30 perish in another Salgaa accident on new year's eve

-At least 30 killed in the worst Nakuru-Eldoret road accident
+At least 30 dead, 18 hurt in Migaa bus-truck collision

 Do you have something awesome to share with the world?
 Click here to share